 In order to mitigate and manage our risk the following activities have been undertaken in 2022:

 - Our Modern Slavery policy has been reviewed to ensure it is still fit for purpose.

 - Our Modern Slavery policy has been issued to all new employees, who have acknowledged and confirmed they have read and understood the same.

-- All existing employees have completed refresher Modern Slavery training annually, part of which includes the Modern Slavery policy.
+- All new employees are required to complete Modern Slavery training within one month of joining the Company and existing employees should complete refresher Modern Slavery training annually, part of which includes the Modern Slavery policy.

 - All employees have been advised on how they can report any concerns they may have associated with Modern Slavery.

 - All employees have been reminded of our confidential whistleblowing helpline if they wish to make an anonymous report and posters are displayed in our offices.